B1TSYNC/ruby-database-config/README.md

-Read the README file in the main branch, this example was written in Ruby and is intended to be used with the RoR ( Ruby on Rails ) Framework
+Read the README file in the main branch, this example was written in Ruby and YAML and is intended to be used with the RoR ( Ruby on Rails ) Framework